ui-schema/ui-schema/packages/docs/src/content/docs/binding.md

 - [Widgets Base Definition](https://github.com/ui-schema/ui-schema/tree/master/packages/ds-material/src/widgetsBinding/widgetsBinding.ts) - binding of widgetPlugins, validators and root-grid and the actual widgets for a design-system

 [Contributing a new ds-binding?](/docs/design-systems#add-design-system-package)

-### Lazy Loading Bindings

-> ❌ Concept, usable but risky
->
-> not all widgets are getting exported perfectly atm.

-- needs more exports/splits from ui-schema/each ds ❌
-- needs react-loadable/react.lazy support (deep testing is missing) ❌

-Lazy bindings are only loading the needed widgets when really rendering, this can be achieved with code-splitting, through dynamic imports and e.g. `React.lazy` or `react-loadable`.

-It is only recommended for bigger widgets, using it for e.g. `type` widget is mostly unneeded - as used anywhere and would produce a lot small network-requests.

 #### Example with react-loadable